by MU Instructional Designers

 Provide opportunities for student voice and choice.

-Providing room for student voice and choice in some of the options within an assignment is an excellent way to increase access and inclusion for diverse students (consider UDL and CRT frameworks for inclusion).
+Providing room for student voice and choice in some of the options within an assignment is an excellent way to increase access and inclusion for diverse students (consider UDL and CRT).
 As you plan a writing assignment, examine different aspects that could provide students with flexibility in how they complete the task.
 Could there be options for the topic/focus of their writing or for its style/format (e.g. scholarly essay, popular publication, etc.)?
 For example, a course goal might be for students to express themselves in an APA academic paper, but they can have a choice in what aspect of the course content they write about.
 Or, perhaps the goal is for students to analyze a film or composition, and they could choose to do that in a traditional essay format or in the format of a magazine article.

 Set clear expectations.